Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Human error in the interpretation of results has long plagued the accurate measuring of concussions and traumatic brain injuries and, in particular, measuring recovery.
 Fortunately, extensive computer testing has been created in an attempt to provide alternative means to assess and evaluate concussions.

-The Second Component of the ImPACT test is a self-report portion taken by the athlete regarding 22 concussion type symptoms on a seven-point scale.
+The Second Component of the ImPACT test is a self-report portion taken by the athlete regarding 22 concussion-type symptoms on a seven-point scale.
 The last portion is a test of six neuropsychological test modules that evaluate attention processes, verbal recognition memory, visual working memory, reaction time, sequencing, and visual processing.

 If you suffered an injury to the head, you should seriously consider seeking medical advice to determine the severity of your traumatic brain injury.
-The Eason and Tambornini traumatic brain injury attorneys highly recommend that when seeking medical advice, give serious consideration to taking a close friend or relative with you, as they may have noticed behavior differences that you do not.
-If you have been in an accident and are still suffering symptoms of a traumatic brain injury, please contact one of our Eason and Tambornini Sacramento brain injury lawyer for a free consultation.
+The Eason and Tambornini, traumatic brain injury attorneys, highly recommend that when seeking medical advice, give serious consideration to taking a close friend or relative with you, as they may have noticed behavior differences that you do not.